Pylons/pyramid/docs/designdefense.rst

    from pyramid.security import authenticated_userid
    userid = authenticated_userid(request)

-He now has the current user id.
+They now have the current user id.

 Under its hood however, the implementation of ``authenticated_userid`` is this:

 .. code-block:: python
    :linenos: